basho-labs/riak-mesos-legacy/dcos/README.md

 ### Create a Configuration File

-For the framework to work properly in your environment, a config file should be used.
+For the framework to work properly in your environment, a custom config file may need to be used.
 Here is a minimal example:

 `dcos-riak.json`